 Use Case #13: Improving customer experience through better content management

 There is no separating the importance of content management and the consumer experience.
-You should be aware of how important the quality of communication is to customer engagement if you manage papers for a competitive industry.
-However, in this era of tailored communications and shifting rules, you're likely to face difficulties.
+If you manage papers for a competitive industry, you should be aware of how important the quality of communication is to customer engagement.
+However, in this era of tailored communications and shifting rules, you’re likely to face difficulties.
 If businesses take the time to clean up their archives of old content, they can make content management much easier.

 Outdated data can be deleted or archived, and duplicates can be combined.
 It’s possible that, as you organize your files, you’ll come across outdated memos that no longer accurately reflect the tone and message of your organization.
 Competitors have a harder time taking down businesses that have mastered the art of content management.
 Any steps you take that foster cooperation, lighten the load of administrative tasks, save time, and increase profits should be easily defended.